 Auburndale is a somewhat small city located in the state of Florida.
 With a population of 15,035 people and ten constituent neighborhoods, Auburndale is the 166th largest community in Florida.

-Unlike some cities, Auburndale isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Auburndale are a mix of both white- and blue-collar jobs.
-Overall, Auburndale is a city of sales and office workers, service providers, and construction workers and builders.
-There are especially a lot of people living in Auburndale who work in office and administrative support (16.89%), sales jobs (11.54%), and management occupations (7.35%).
+Auburndale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Auburndale is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Auburndale who work in office and administrative support (14.10%), sales jobs (11.17%), and management occupations (8.44%).

-Auburndale is a somewhat ethnically-diverse city.
+Auburndale is an extremely ethnically-diverse city.
 The people who call Auburndale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Auburndale residents report their race to be White, followed by Black or African-American.
 Auburndale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 16.29% of the city’s residents.
-Important ancestries of people in Auburndale include German, English, Italian, and Haitian.
+People of Hispanic or Latino origin account for 19.66% of the city’s residents.
+Important ancestries of people in Auburndale include German, Italian, English, and Haitian.

 The most common language spoken in Auburndale is English.
 Other important languages spoken here include Spanish and French Creole.